AdHoc-Protocol/AdHoc-protocol/README.md

 >- The names should not start or end with `_` (underscore).
 >- The names should not match keywords defined by the programming languages that the code generator supports. **AdHocAgent** checks and warns about such conflicts before uploading.
 >
->- the generator is naming entities as close to the original as possible
+>- The generator suggests entities' names as close to the original as possible.
-   >  generated collections are always public and accessible but if its identifier starts with `_` (underscore) it means that its value is stored in an internal format
+   >  Generated suggestions are always public and accessible.
+However, if its identifier starts with `_` (underscore) it means that its value is stored in an internal format
 >- for visual separation and better IDE IntelliSense,  methods generated for serializer internal needs start with the 'ˉ' Unicode symbol